lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * Branched-off side processing of incoming EDHOC messages, with particular reference to: i) fetching and validation of authentication credentials; and ii) processing of External Authorization Data (EAD) items, which in turn might play a role in the fetching and validation of authentication credentials.
 This topic is discussed in {{sec-message-side-processing}}.

 * Effectively using EDHOC over the Constrained Application Protocol (CoAP) {{RFC7252}} in combination with Block-wise transfers for CoAP {{RFC7959}}, possibly together with the optimized EDHOC execution workflow defined in {{RFC9668}}.
 This topic is discussed in {{sec-block-wise}}.

+The scope of the present implementation considerations only includes the use of EDHOC with the authentication methods specified in {{Section 3.2 of RFC9528}} and based on public key authentication.
+A future revision of this document can include implementation considerations that consider the use of EDHOC with other authentication methods, such as the one defined in {{I-D.ietf-lake-edhoc-psk}} and based on symmetric pre-shared keys.

 ## Terminology ## {#terminology}